-Client called to report that a secure form was not working correctly on their business website and asked for my assistance in correcting this issue.
+Customer called to report that a secure form was not working correctly on their business website and asked for assistance in correcting this issue.

-In the past, Client would receive an automated email from JotForm each time a submission was made with vital information required to conduct new business.
-This is the primary way new business is secured so having a functioning online application is crucial to Client.
+In the past, Customer would receive an automated email from JotForm each time a submission was made with vital information required to conduct new business.
+This is the primary way new business is secured so having a functioning online application is crucial to Customer.

-Unfortunately, JotForm doesn't have a listed phone number for support, only an email form on their website which indicated it could be up to 6 hours before a response.
+Unfortunately, JotForm, at this time, did not have a listed phone number for support, only an email form on their website which indicated it could be up to 6 hours before a response.
 Even if she got through I don't think she would have had an easy time getting help because she didn't have access to the account that managed the form.

-I can imaging several emails back and forth just getting JotForm support to understand who she is and her situation.
+I can image several emails back and forth just getting JotForm support to understand who she is and her situation.
 This could have resulting in a lot of lost time and increased frustration.

 Once she shared her dilemma, I quickly logged into her GoDaddy website and attempted to see if there was a failure of the application code from the website.
 There didn't appear to be any apparent issues but it still wasn't delivering submission data to her.